European shares edge higher as investors eye EU leaders summit

 BlackRock, the world’s largest asset manager, rose after reporting a jump in quarterly profit as investors poured money into its fixed-income funds and cash management services.

-As the second-quarter earnings season gets underway, investors are looking for clues on the path of recovery for corporate America.
-Unprecedented stimulus measures and improving economic data have helped the S&P 500 rise to within 5 per cent of its February record high. – Additional reporting, Reuters
+As the second-quarter earnings season gets under way, investors are looking for clues on the path of recovery for corporate America.
+Unprecedented stimulus measures and improving economic data have helped the S&P 500 rise to within 5 per cent of its February record high.